New board of FÍA 2020-2021

-The results of the e-voting for the board of FÍA were clear shortly after 21:00, 28.
-February, 2019.
-Voting participation was good, with 49,94% of FÍA members casting their vote, which is almost 16% more than last year.
+The results of the e-voting for the board of FÍA were clear shortly after 21:00, 20.
+February, 2020.
+Voting participation was good, with 65.58% of FÍA members casting their vote, which is almost 16% more than last year.
 Attendance at the AGM was also very good, with over 100 members present.

 It was quite a close call between candidates:

 Högni B. Ómarsson, ICE, 62.60%

 Bjarni Frostason, ICE, 54.39%

 Ragnar Már Ragnarsson, ICE, 40.46%